Metyme1/Metyme1/README.md

 🌱 I'm currently learning MERN and Flutter for mobile app development.

-💞️ I'm looking to collaborate on open source projects related to mobile app development or MERN
+💞️ I'm looking to collaborate on open source projects related to mobile app development and MERN

 📫 You can reach me by email at millionmety@gmail.com or on Telegram at @Met_million.